theblitlabs/parity-server/README.md

 > For production deployment, you should replace these values with your own:
 >
 > - Database credentials
-> - Ethereum RPC endpoint
+> - Filecoin RPC endpoint
 > - Network chain ID
 > - Token contract address
 > - Stake wallet address